 What is a doula?
-A birth doula is someone who’s equipped to serve women and their partners through the beautiful and sometimes stressful journey of pregnancy, labor, delivery, and postpartum.
-A doula is a vital team member, not replacing a doctor or midwife, but adding her unique role as a continual support person.
+A birth doula is someone who’s equipped to serve birth givers and their support people through the beautiful and sometimes stressful journey of pregnancy, labor, delivery, and postpartum.
+A doula is a vital team member, not replacing a doctor or midwife, but adding a unique role as a continual support person.
 A doula serves the family directly, not a hospital or care provider.

 What do doulas actually do?
 Doulas spend the time with clients to get to know their hopes for their labor and delivery and advocate for those hopes throughout the birthing process.
 During labor, doulas are present to help however needed, offering practical tools, and insights and helping to bring a peaceful, personal feel to the birthing process.
-This might include massage, creating a peaceful environment, keeping the mother (and partner) fed and well-hydrated, offering heat or cold, giving suggestions of positions and other ways to help labor proceed as well as the mental and emotional support needed to birth a baby.
+This might include hands-on touch, creating a peaceful environment, keeping the birthing person (and partner) fed and well-hydrated, offering heat or cold, giving suggestions of positions and other ways to help labor proceed as well as the mental and emotional support needed to birth a baby.
 Your doula is especially there to support and provide information when the events of your birth do not go as you planned.

 Will my doula check my cervix?
-No. Nor will she deliver your baby, administer medication or give medical advice.
+No. Nor will the doula deliver your baby, administer medication or give medical advice.
 A doula does not offer medical or clinical care.
-And while an advocate for the mother, the doula cannot speak for the mother either.
+And while an advocate for the family, the doula cannot speak for the family either.

 Will the doula replace my loving, supportive partner?
 Instead of replacing a partner during this intimate time of labor and delivery, a doula really helps free the partner to be more supportive.
-The doula provides emotional support to both mother and partner and is continually present, allowing the partner to focus on the mother instead of juggling all the roles of caretaker, new parent-to-be, advocate, lover, etc. A doula can give the partner a break to grab a bite of hot food to eat, go to the bathroom, take a nap, or whatever needs to be done, while providing the peace of mind that the mother will be well cared for in the meantime.
+The doula provides emotional support to both birthing person and partner and is continually present, allowing the partner to focus on the birth giver instead of juggling all the roles of caretaker, new parent-to-be, advocate, lover, etc. A doula can give the partner a break to grab a bite of hot food to eat, go to the bathroom, take a nap, or whatever needs to be done, while providing the peace of mind that the birthing person will be well cared for in the meantime.

 Do really I need a doula?
-Throughout the ages, women have supported women in labor.
+Throughout the ages, community members have supported birthing people in labor.
 Having a trained labor companion is highly valuable in so many ways.
 Research seems to think so too.
-Studies have found that women who have doulas are
+Studies have found that birth givers who have doulas are

 - 28% less likely to have a cesarean section